massimo93/ItalianDotNetDateTimeUtils/docs/generated/Dabomase/ItalianDateTimeUtils/DateUtils/methods/GetDateTimeFromDateAsStringAndYear.md

 ArgumentOutOfRangeException

-Thrown when:              \- provided day or month part of given date as string are not in a valid range;              \- or when given year value is less than System.Int32.MinValue or greater than System.Int32.MaxValue;              \- or when the corresponding DateTime is not valid.
+Thrown when:              \- provided day or month part of given date as string are not in a valid range;              \- or when the corresponding DateTime is not valid.

 ArgumentNullException